 MAP/UP Policy Do’s:

-• Do ‘solidify’ your ‘leaky’ distribution network – Executing distribution discipline by carefully selecting retailers to align with defined channel and Internet strategies is what is really required to implement an RPM program and truly combat online price erosion.
+- Do ‘solidify’ your ‘leaky’ distribution network – Executing distribution discipline by carefully selecting retailers to align with defined channel and Internet strategies is what is really required to implement an RPM program and truly combat online price erosion.

-• Do what you say you’re going to do! – Most manufacturers don’t, and retailers will test you, push back and watch the market to see if you’re the real deal or just another of the many fails.
-Proving your commitment everyday by implementing the policy as writtenregardless of violator and using your teeth when necessary is what will make or break your success.
+- Do what you say you’re going to do! – Most manufacturers don’t, and retailers will test you, push back and watch the market to see if you’re the real deal or just another of the many fails.
+Proving your commitment everyday by implementing the policy as written, regardless of violator and using your teeth when necessary is what will make or break your success.

-• Do aggressively suppress unauthorized Internet sellers – RPM programs and enforcement don’t apply to unauthorized sellers and are not effective until unauthorized sellers are suppressed.
+- Do aggressively suppress unauthorized Internet sellers – RPM programs and enforcement don’t apply to unauthorized sellers and are not effective until unauthorized sellers are suppressed.
 There are effective methods to managing their impact on your pricing and authorized retailer actions.

-• Do administrate and enforce within legal department and/or sales operations – The process of enforcement and communication must follow the policy consistently and uniformly.
+- Do administrate and enforce within legal department and/or sales operations – The process of enforcement and communication must follow the policy consistently and uniformly.
 Legal team is ultimately responsible and needs to be involved.
 Sales administration is not commissioned, knows the sales team, retailers and go-to-market strategies.

-• Do authorize ALL retailers, direct and indirect – Being in the ERP system isn’t enough.
+- Do authorize ALL retailers, direct and indirect – Being in the ERP system isn’t enough.
 Authorization requires executed agreements, key contact information with email addresses and all online URLs and marketplace stores.
 You need recourse, leverage and insight on who your retailers are, what they’re authorized for and where they can sell.
 Bad data is bad analysis is bad enforcement is lack of control.

-• Do have an Internet strategy – Accumulating hundreds of Internet sellers by allowing any of your brick and mortar retailers with a website to sell your products is not a strategy.
+- Do have an Internet strategy – Accumulating hundreds of Internet sellers by allowing any of your brick and mortar retailers with a website to sell your products is not a strategy.
 You must have standards and processes to determine if they are going to add value to your brand and not be disruptive.

-• Do have an Amazon strategy – 2.4 billion shoppers visited Amazon last month, 47% of US Internet shoppers started product searches on Amazon and only Amazon can block marketplace access.
+- Do have an Amazon strategy – 2.4 billion shoppers visited Amazon last month, 47% of US Internet shoppers started product searches on Amazon and only Amazon can block marketplace access.
 Zero Amazon sales or allowing a retailer manage it for you or allowing any retailer who requests to sell in the marketplace, is not a strategy.

-• Do have an eBay strategy – eBay has big plans to triple their active user base and bolster their digital marketing budget and they should not be ignored.
+- Do have an eBay strategy – eBay has big plans to triple their active user base and bolster their digital marketing budget and they should not be ignored.
 Consolidating and offering refurbished, seconds, and close-out products with direct B2C sales and/or limited partners gets you in, and limits other channels from model confusion.
 Access to their VeRO platform is necessary to remove unauthorized sellers from their platform.

-• Do have a Google e-commerce marketplace strategy – Yes, Google is building a shopping platform!
+- Do have a Google e-commerce marketplace strategy – Yes, Google is building a shopping platform!
 The company recently surpassed 500 selling storefronts including Best Buy, Target and Walmart.

-• Do have a presentation overview of your ‘complete package’ for your retailers – Retailers are asking “What are you doing about price controls?”
+- Do have a presentation overview of your ‘complete package’ for your retailers – Retailers are asking “What are you doing about price controls?”
 You must be prepared to share an end-to-end plan of best practices for what you are doing, how your are doing it, where you stand in the process, results achieved to date and intended results.
 By effectively and transparently communicating a documented ‘complete package’ you will clearly delineate your brand plan from the ‘announce, monitor and signal’ plans.
 It’s not about the policy it’s about the actions taken and commitment to continue taking them.

 MAP/UP Policy Don’ts:

-• Don’t think the damage you may create can’t be worse than the benefits you intend – Implementing, tracking and communicating policy specifics for each violation and subsequent escalations is an extremely complicated activity.
+- Don’t think the damage you may create can’t be worse than the benefits you intend – Implementing, tracking and communicating policy specifics for each violation and subsequent escalations is an extremely complicated activity.
 Best intentions don’t count with your retailers, they are looking at your actions for the trust and integrity you need to demonstrate for the policy to perform.

-• Don’t underestimate the human resources required for monitoring MAP policy violators – It looks so simple!
+- Don’t underestimate the human resources required for monitoring MAP policy violators – It looks so simple!
 However, it’s not until you’re heavily invested into the process that all the data and technology complexities show themselves.
 The implementation and execution of a MAP policy along with coordinating the online reporting is a significant undertaking!

-• Don’t outsource automated enforcement – You must own all facets of executing the policy; there are too many product, pricing and timing dependencies, as well as relationship complexities and legal ramifications to risk outsourcing to a third party.
+- Don’t outsource automated enforcement – You must own all facets of executing the policy; there are too many product, pricing and timing dependencies, as well as relationship complexities and legal ramifications to risk outsourcing to a third party.

-• Don’t put MAP on every product– Retailers need some of your assortment to promote outside of your scheduled promotional windows.
+- Don’t put MAP on every product– Retailers need some of your assortment to promote outside of your scheduled promotional windows.

-• Don’t create a ‘promotion’ to cover for a retailer – Last minute MAP promotion announcements to cover a retailer price drop advertisement is not a promotion, it’s the beginning of the end of your policy integrity.
+- Don’t create a ‘promotion’ to cover for a retailer – Last minute MAP promotion announcements to cover a retailer price drop advertisement is not a promotion, it’s the beginning of the end of your policy integrity.

-• Don’t provide ANY flexibility on price in the policy, no ‘up to 10% off’, not even 1¢ – Avoid the slippery slope.
+- Don’t provide ANY flexibility on price in the policy, no ‘up to 10% off’, not even 1¢ – Avoid the slippery slope.
 The bottom of any range becomes the price.
 Then they’ll be asking for a new bottom, draw a solid line from the start.

-• Don’t monitor every product – No progress is made analyzing hundreds/thousands of daily ads from hundreds of product listings, plus the service and internal resource costs are crazy.
+- Don’t monitor every product – No progress is made analyzing hundreds/thousands of daily ads from hundreds of product listings, plus the service and internal resource costs are crazy.
 Limit to new, key and high value products to draw out and identify prolific unauthorized sellers.

-• Don’t send a press release announcing or reinforcing policy – There’s no value in ‘announcing’ commitment, only in executing commitment.
+- Don’t send a press release announcing or reinforcing policy – There’s no value in ‘announcing’ commitment, only in executing commitment.
 It’s like Fight Club; you don’t talk about Fight Club.
 Say less, do more

-• Don’t distribute policy and pricing communication through sales teams – Your most important retailer communication must be sent directly to the proper retailer contacts, with tracking and archiving.
+- Don’t distribute policy and pricing communication through sales teams – Your most important retailer communication must be sent directly to the proper retailer contacts, with tracking and archiving.
 It’s 2018 and we have digital systems, use them.
 Retailer communication must come directly from corporate.

-• Don’t involve commissioned sales team members in the enforcement – In addition to potential bias, this also creates animosity, ill will, and relationship issues with retailers, it should not be a component of the relationship.
+- Don’t involve commissioned sales team members in the enforcement – In addition to potential bias, this also creates animosity, ill will, and relationship issues with retailers, it should not be a component of the relationship.

-• Don’t administrate within commissioned sales team – Administration and maintenance are best accomplished within the legal team and/or sales operations.
+- Don’t administrate within commissioned sales team – Administration and maintenance are best accomplished within the legal team and/or sales operations.
 Enforcement action must be determined by a senior management committee balancing policy integrity, relationships, and implications.